 Taking liberties with Cassius, “The fault, dear Brutus, is not in our heroes, but in ourselves.”
 Blurring the line between two worlds, Right-wing [describing political alliance], Conservative [describing lifestyle issues], Christians [describing belief system] view patriotism as a significant element of righteousness, if not the whole shebang.
 The problem with our individual, patriotic sensibilities is that they are generally shared with about half the voting adults, as if the number of heads on any side of an issue has ever said anything about righteousness.
-Whose version of patriotism is more closely aligned with the mind of God?
-Why does it even matter?
-If the Bible is God’s revealed mind then it’s all just a crap-shoot anyhow.

-“The powers that be are or-dained of God.
+“The powers that be are ordained of God.
 Whosoever resists the power, resists the ordinance of God:” So, what if God “ordains” someone, now identified as a Republican, and the next election someone identified as a Democrat?
 What if I cast my almighty, blood-bought ballot for the wrong person?
 Am I resisting God?
 This much is clear to me, if “the powers that be” are ordained of God, then they will neither be advanced nor perplexed by something as transient as a voting booth.
 Citizenship, YES.
 Defying convention, YES.
-Patriotism, YES but we must always remember that, as citizens of the Republic, our opinon is but a tiny portion of the whole.
+Patriotism, YES but we must always remember that, as citizens of the Republic, our opinion is but a tiny portion of the whole.
 When we get to heaven we’re all going to change our mind about a few things, our politics and world-view included.

-From the Crusades of the Middle Ages to America’s Civil War, from people hanged for the color of their skin to teens beaten to death for their sexual orientation, from bombed abortion clinics and public buildings to murdered physicians, hundreds of thousands have been slaughtered by those who believed that Deity was anointing the tip of their spear.
+From the Crusades of the Middle Ages to America’s Civil War; from people hanged for the color of their skin to teens beaten to death for their sexual orientation; from bombed abortion clinics and public buildings to murdered physicians, hundreds of thousands have been slaughtered by those who believed that Deity was anointing the tip of their spear.
 The American Taliban, the mingling of political power and religious mania, view their rights, opinions and convictions as Divinely bestowed and thus, exportable.
 God have mercy on the obstructionists.